 How MasterClass Stacks Up to the Competition

-Students comparing MasterClass with other online learning platforms may be surprised to notice its library is quite small by comparison.
+Students comparing the best online course platforms may be surprised to notice that MasterClass’s library is quite small compared to those of its competitors.
 However, some may argue that MasterClass simply prioritizes quality over quantity.
-The number of class options is just one of many factors to consider before you purchase a subscription to MasterClass or one of its competitors.
-Other popular platforms like Udemy, Skillshare, and Coursera may seem interchangeable on the surface but are actually quite different when it comes to the type of content they offer and how the platforms facilitate learning.
-Researching questions like “how much does masterclass cost compared to other services” and “does coursera provide certification” will help students ascertain which option aligns most with their learning needs and goals.
+The number of class options is just one of many factors to consider before purchasing a subscription to MasterClass or one of its competitors.
+Other popular platforms such as Udemy, Skillshare, and Coursera may seem interchangeable with MasterClass on the surface, but they are actually quite different when it comes to the type of content offered and how the platforms facilitate learning.
+Researching questions like “How much does MasterClass cost compared to other services?” and “Does Coursera provide certification?” will help students ascertain which option aligns most with their learning needs and goals.

 MasterClass vs. Udemy

 Udemy is another popular virtual learning platform (we reviewed Udemy to understand how it compared).
-Subscribers get access to their library of courses, usually video lectures, and can choose from a wide variety of topics and instructors.
+Subscribers get access to a library of courses, usually video lectures, and can choose from a wide variety of topics and instructors.
 That is about where the similarities to MasterClass end.
 Udemy operates on an open framework where an instructor anywhere on the globe can record and upload a class, which is how the site has racked up over 185,000 courses.
 Classes and instructors are diverse, so content is available in many languages and for all skill levels.
 But this also means that classes are not thoroughly vetted, so the overall course quality can be inconsistent.
 Students looking to learn hard skills or get hands-on knowledge of a topic are probably more likely to find what they are looking for on Udemy, but they may have to hunt for just the right class.
+While MasterClass students must purchase an annual subscription, Udemy students purchase classes individually, which run between $19.99 and $199.99.
+Students who plan to take more than two or three classes may find it makes sense to sign up for the Personal Plan, Udemy’s $30 monthly subscription, which provides unlimited access to hundreds of courses.

 MasterClass vs. Coursera

 The biggest similarity between Coursera and MasterClass is the credibility of their instructors.
 MasterClass’s instructors are well-known figures, often the first name that comes to mind when their craft is mentioned.
 Coursera is affiliated with over 170 universities, and its instructors are most often university professors.
 Students can earn real college credit or even a degree through Coursera.
-As such, classes cover a much wider range of topics and go more in-depth, often including assignments and grades.
+As such, classes cover a much wider range of topics and go more in depth, often including assignments and grades.
 A student with a casual interest in a subject will probably find MasterClass’s material and cost more in line with their commitment level.
+Like Udemy, Coursera courses are purchased individually, but they may be much pricier as they are technically college classes.
+There are also subscription options ranging from $49 to $79 per month or $399 per year.

 MasterClass vs. Skillshare

 There are many reasons to try MasterClass.
-You may be interested in getting never-before-seen insights from specific public figures that you admire.
+You may be interested in getting never-before-seen insights from specific public figures that you admire, or trying to find the best online gardening class.
 Or you may just be looking for a wholesome alternative to your social media habit.
 Those with a general interest in a wide array of subjects will get the most out of the service.

 If you’re still wondering “Is MasterClass worth it?” the only real risk for buying a 1-year MasterClass subscription is that if you are only interested in one or two topics, you’ll run out of relevant material quickly.
 Since it is possible to view the whole library ahead of time, it may be prudent to make a list of classes of interest, then evaluate whether this amount of material is worth the subscription cost.